astropy/astropy/docs/time/index.rst

 dates.
 Specific emphasis is placed on supporting time scales (e.g., UTC, TAI, UT1, TDB) and time representations (e.g., JD, MJD, ISO 8601) that are used in astronomy and required to calculate, for example, sidereal times and barycentric corrections.
-The `astropy.time` package uses Cython to wrap the C language `ERFA`_ time and calendar routines, using a fast and memory efficient vectorization scheme.
+The `astropy.time` package is based on fast and memory efficient wrappers around the `ERFA`_ time and calendar routines.

 All time manipulations and arithmetic operations are done internally using two 64-bit floats to represent time.
 Floating point algorithms from [#]_ are used so